Toggle menu

 Postal vote application4

-If you are not able to complete an online application on GOV.UK, you can download and fill in a postal application form.
-You can download the postal vote form on GOV.UK and post it to the Electoral Services team.
+If you are unable to complete an online application on the postal vote GOV.UK application website you can download and complete a paper form.
+Please return the completed form to the Electoral Services team.

-If we hold an email address for you, we will send you an email with details of how to renew your postal vote application.
+If we hold an email address for you, we emailed you informing that your postal vote expired on 31 January 2026, along with details on how to re‑apply.

-If we don't hold an email address for you, we will contact you by post before the deadline.
+If we did not hold an email address for you, we notified you by letter.

-It's possible that members of the same household will receive their reapplication invitation at different times.
-This depends on whether we hold an email address for you.
+Please be aware that members of the same household may receive their notifications at different times.
+This will depend on whether we hold an email address for each person.

-If you require any further information or help, contact the Electoral Services team.
+If you need any further information or assistance, please contact the Electoral Services team.

 Share this page